ggsquare/Task3/README.md

 #### Side notes
 The data must be 1-hot encoded when passed to the keras fit function.
 One can use the `to_categorical` function from the keras utils module.

 The predictions are output to a csv file, which was uploaded to be tested on a unknown data set.
-The accuracy of the model on the new test set was **90.6%**.
+The accuracy of the model on the new test set was **90.6%**, which passed the "hard" baseline provided by the creators of the competition.